Nordic and AT Skiing • Fat Biking • Snowshoeing

 - The Ragged Mountain Preserve Trail is generally moderate, but is ungroomed.

-- Although these trails are not patrolled, the Kuller trail is actively groomed and you may encounter mechanized grooming equipment.
+- Although these trails are not patrolled, the Kuller Trail is periodically groomed, mostly mid-season when alpine trail snowmaking is finished, and you may encounter mechanized grooming equipment.

 - Be prepared to take care of yourself.
 Ski with a friend.